Gift Acceptance, Counting and Reporting Policy

 - Campaign Reporting

 Campaign reporting differs from fiscal year reporting in that fundraising totals span more than one fiscal year.
+Campaign gift counting periods are recommended by the Vice President for University Advancement and approved by the university’s Board of Trustees.
 The principles for counting gifts during a campaign include, but are not limited to, the following:

-- Gifts and pledges received or committed to during the specific period of time identified for a campaign are counted in campaign totals.
+- Gifts and pledges received or committed to during the campaign period are counted in campaign totals.

-- A gift or pledge received or committed to prior to the start of the campaign period may be counted only if the gift or pledge was not counted in a previous campaign, and if it meets one of the following criteria:
+- Certain gifts or pledges received or committed prior to the start of the campaign period may be counted only if the gift or pledge was not counted in a previous campaign, and has been approved for campaign counting by the Vice President for University Advancement.

-- The value of any canceled or unfulfilled pledges must be subtracted from campaign totals if it is in the future determined they will not be realized.
+- The value of any canceled or unfulfilled gift or pledge will be subtracted from campaign totals in the time period the original gift or pledge was recorded.

 - Gift Recognition Reporting

 University Advancement also produces reports demonstrating the impact donors have beyond the legal credit assigned based on IRS regulations.
 These reports may include all of a donor’s cash gifts, as well as pledges and soft credit (e.g., donations though donor advised funds, matching gift companies, and related family foundations).
+In addition, the face value of documented bequest intentions may be included regardless of the donor’s age.
 These reports may be used to help determine donor eligibility for various forms of recognition (e.g., giving societies), among other purposes.

 - Fiscal Year Cash and New Fundraising Commitments Reporting